TOP FIVE TAKEAWAYS FROM THE 2017 PHM SOCIETY CONFERENCE

 OCTOBER 10, 2017

 Predictronics Chief Technology Officer David Siegel attended the 2017 Prognostics and Health Management (PHM) Society conference Oct.
-1 - 5 in St. Petersburg, Florida, where he moderated panels and spoke on a variety of topics, including smart manufacturing standards and intelligent system technologies.
+1 - 5 in St. Petersburg, Florida, where he spoke on a variety of topics, including smart manufacturing standards and intelligent system technologies.